KostaMiron/goUtils/README.md

 # goUtils
-Golang utils
+Golang utils for my private use.
+Not for public!
-Load and save struct on disk.
+1. Load and save struct on disk.
 This time it is to emulate answeres of WB-API